Skip to content

 2. Automatic Tracing Setup

-Tracing is automatically enabled when:
+Tracing enables automatically when:

-1. The otel and otelsdk packages are installed and available
+1. otel and otelsdk packages are installed

 2. OpenTelemetry tracing is configured and enabled (see https://otelsdk.r-lib.org/reference/collecting.html)